 Everytime I come to Barcelona there is something new to see.
 That is one of the reasons that I love this city so much.
 There is an energy about this city that you cannot find in every city.
 Barcelona is a very artistic city in the heart of the region of Catalunya.
-Barcelona is to me a smaller version of New York City.
-Obviously New York City is a city like no other, but so is Barcelona.
 It has an ability to appeal to a variety of people.

 Each neighborhood in Barcelona is unique to itself.
 There is a large international seen in Barcelona, which adds to its flair as cosmopolitan city.
 Walking down the street you will hear a variety of languages from around the world, including Catalán of course, which is the local language.